You’ve been on a spiritual path for a while but still feel stuck and frustrated, at a standstill.

 Around the same time.
-I met two yogis who were teaching yoga and meditation in a way that created a state of deep relaxation and inner stillness I’d never experienced before.
+I met two yogis who were teaching yoga and meditation in a way that created a state of deep relaxation and inner calm I’d never experienced before.

 Instead of going back to University, I decided to spend a year learning yoga and meditation with them.
 The yogis taught me about discipline and dedication to the path of awakening.

 I worked with flower essences, aromatherapy, herbalism and natural remedies when I took on a job as a Natural Health Consultant to help pay the bills as I trained.

 I completed yoga teacher training, attained certificates in Reiki I and II, diplomas in Zen Shiatsu (Devon School of Shiatsu) and Psycho-Spiritual counselling (Sacred Space Institute of Counselling and Psychotherapy).

 My life took on new meaning when I combined my training and experience to offer Shiatsu Healing treatments.

 I finally felt on course.

 To further deepen my personal journey, I travelled to South America to encounter the sacred mysteries of the Kogi and Lakota shamanic paths by assisting in sweat lodges and plant medicine ceremonies.

 Initially, I was terrified of triggering my experiences of the past and only went because I’d read that plant medicines could give you a direct experience of spiritual dimensions in a more balanced way to synthetic psychedelics.
 Though I’d been reading spiritual books voraciously and attending courses, I felt little depth of understanding and experience of the principles… so off to Brazil and Colombia I went.